MikeQin/rest-api/README.md

 # REST-API for Azure AD B2C
-A Node JS REST API Demo for B2C
+A Node JS REST API Demo for Azure Active Directory (AD) B2C Custom Policy.
+Claims exchange through body only.
+This API is protected with Basic AUTH.

 ## Get Started
 ```